Pokeshah/discordspambot/README.md

 |--|--|--|
 |calls spam|# of messages to send|delay between messages(in seconds)|

+### Example

+`!spam 4 1 abcd` This will spam abcd four times, with a one-second interval between messages.
+All of these messages WILL be sent from your account on your internet.

 #### Multiple Spaces
 You can have as many spaces as you want after the `!spam `